shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/index.md

 ### Note on Shopware technology partner contract for interfaces

-You have now read the complete list of requirements for developing and releasing apps based on our app system in the Shopware Community Store.
+You have now read the complete list of requirements for developing and releasing apps based on our plugin system in the Shopware Community Store.

 If your app is a software app/interface with downstream costs, transaction fees, or service fees for the customer, we need to complete a technology partner agreement in order to activate your app.